Our ecological public charity concentrates on

-We ask you to register and go through the posting and matching process rather than just providing an address because of the sheer volume of donations that we receive.
-Humanity is wonderfully generous!
-Our volunteers and staff sort and channel many tons of fiber to the warehouses that can accept them.
+We ask everyone to use our Excess Access recycling program rather than just providing an address because of the sheer volume of hair/fur donations that we receive.
+Signing up is a very quick and painless process.
+The system is free and it saves us an enormous amount of money, time and energy.
+Humanity is so wonderfully generous!
+Our volunteers and staff sort and channel many tons of fiber to the warehouses and emergency spills that can accept them.
 Our charity has (and partners with other) depots.
-The cost of space to store the hair, fur, fleece… and to produce the mats are all part of a sustainable system that we need to keep in balance.
+The cost of space to store the fiber (hair, fur, fleece, etc.) and to produce the mats are all part of a sustainable system that we need to keep in balance.
 We cannot overload one depot, while neglecting others.

-For smaller, occasional donations such as ponytails, please BROWSE WISHES in the hair, fur, and fiber department to look for potential recipients.
-Also, when there are big oil spills we can send out alerts to donors in the area when it’s an emergency.
-Please send us your feed back on this, we always love to hear from you and get suggestions!
+For smaller, occasional donations you might have (such as ponytails), please BROWSE WISHES in the menu bar of the hair, fur, and fiber department to look for potential recipients.
+Also, when there is an emergency oil spill, we send out alerts to all donors, especially those closest to the disaster.
+Please send us your feedback on this, we always love to hear from you and get suggestions!

-• Ponytails 3 inches or longer.
-Please shampoo before cutting and put hair in an envelope.
+• Ponytails 3 inches or longer – Please shampoo before cutting and put loose hair in an envelope.
 Do not secure hair with rubber bands.

 • Boxes – Most salons and groomers simply reuse shampoo delivery boxes and line them with a garbage bag (ideally compostable).
 The boxes must be debris free meaning: nothing sharp, no cigarettes, food, metals, etc. Your box contents will end up in classrooms, felting machines, and natural habitats (rivers, oceans).

-• Emergency Hair Booms (sausages).
-Booms (aka sausages, waddles…) are hair stuffed into clean, donated nylon stocking legs.
+• Emergency Hair Booms (sausage shape) – Booms (for floating in water, land waddles, absorbing socks…) are made of hair stuffed into clean, donated nylon stocking legs.
 Booms are sent directly to a spill for immediate use.
 We only accept booms during emergencies and when there are hazardous material removal systems in place.

 We accept both large and small donations.
 When posting your gift on Excess Access please specify the quantity and unit size of your donations (bags, boxes, pallet, truck loads, etc…).